Estimated reading time: 17 minutes

-I have absolutely no desire to fit in.
+I have no desire to fit in.

-When I read this quote It was me all over.
+When I read this quote, It was me all over.
 I have never cared to be the type of guy who needed to fit in with all the other guys and gals.

-I just do my thing and don’t waste time trying to keep up with what everyone else is doing.
+I do my thing and don’t waste time trying to keep up with what everyone else is doing.

-I’m sure we can all apply this to many facets of our lives.
+We can all apply this to many facets of our lives.

 If I Were Rich, Where Would I Be?
 That’s the question asked over at She Picks Up Pennies this week that caught my attention.

 I would eagerly ask her where she would be.
 She was always quick to lock her fingers in mine and return a reminder that we could go wherever I wanted.

 Frugal Recipe Pick

-Food is a big part of any budget and a struggle for many which is why it has been important for me to create frugal recipes for my fans.
+Food is a big part of any budget and a struggle for many, so it has been vital for me to create frugal recipes for my fans.

-I have a second Facebook page called The Free Recipe Depot where I exclusively share recipes from Food Bloggers around the world.
+I have a second Facebook page called The Free Recipe Depot, where I exclusively share recipes from Food Bloggers worldwide.

-Check out the Free Recipe Index on CBB compiled of frugal recipes that are 100% tested and accepted by family and friends!
+Check out the Free Recipe Index on CBB, compiled of frugal recipes 100% tested and accepted by family and friends!

-This week I stopped by the blog Everything Nice Cinnamon and Spice to find these wildly popular Italian Herb Roasted Potatoes will wow you.
+This week I stopped by the blog Everything Nice Cinnamon and Spice to find these wildly popular Italian Herb Roasted Potatoes that will wow you.

-I’m a huge fan of potatoes especially oven baked potatoes and I adore trying new recipes so this one is going on my recipe list of foods to try.
+I’m a huge fan of potatoes, especially oven-baked potatoes and I adore trying new recipes so this one is going on my recipe list of foods to try.

 Top DIY Project

-I just love these two DIY Chalkboard projects made over at Shanty to Chic one being a $15 chalkboard tray and the $20 hanging chalkboard.
+I just love these two DIY Chalkboard projects made over at Shanty to Chic, one being a $15 chalkboard tray and the $20 hanging chalkboard.

-I’ve worked with chalkboard paint in the past and it’s super easy and inexpensive if you can find it on sale.
+I’ve worked with chalkboard paint in the past, and it’s super easy and inexpensive if you can find it on sale.

 Search Term Giggles